robtweed/golgi/TUTORIAL.md

 - *this.addHandler(fn [, targetElement] [, eventName])*

-  This method should always be used to add event handlers to your Components, because the *remove()* method will automatically destroy the handler methods if the Component is removed (either directly or via a removed parent Component).
+  This method should always be used to dynamically add event handlers to your Components, because the *remove()* method will automatically destroy the handler methods if the Component is removed (either directly or via a removed parent Component).